awesomerank/awesomerank.github.io/lists/JustServerless/awesome-serverless.md

 - [Serverless microservices](https://speakerdeck.com/davidwells/serverless-microservices) - Talk on serverless computing and serverless architectures.
 - [Serverless on Kubernetes](https://softwareengineeringdaily.com/2017/06/12/serverless-on-kubernetes-with-soam-vasani/) - Podacst about serverless on Kubernetes with Soam Vasani.
 - [How Serverless is shaping the future of software development](https://thenewstack.io/serverless-shaping-future-software-development/) - Podcast which discusses the future of software development and serverless architectures with Symphonia co-founder Mike Roberts.
+- [The state of serverless](https://speakerdeck.com/mthenw/the-state-of-serverless-1) - Slide deck about the talk on the state of serverless held at DevOps Con 2017.
+- [OpenWhisk, Bluemix, and Event-Driven architectures in the cloud](https://thenewstack.io/openwhisk-bluemix-event-driven-architectures-cloud/) - Podcast about the future of serverless technologies with Jason McGee, VP and CTO of IBM Cloud Platform.

 ## Amazon AWS resources